A MORAL AGENDA BASED ON FUNDAMENTAL RIGHTS

 In addition, 6.1 million people who have been disenfranchised due to felony convictions, including one in 13 Black adults.

 These continued attacks on democracy are connected to a growing anti-immigrant backlash in the form of xenophobia, Islamophobia, and the scapegoating and assaults on undocumented immigrants.
 In the years following the attacks of 9/11 and amid fears of economic insecurity, we have been led to believe that immigrants make our society and communities less safe, threaten our culture and democracy, and compete for our jobs and resources.
 However, undocumented immigrants contributed $5 trillion to the U.S. economy over the last 10 years.
 They paid $13 billion in Social Security in 2010, but only received $1 billion in benefits.
 They also pay eight percent of their income in state and local taxes, while the wealthiest one percent pay just 5.4 percent.
 Yet undocumented immigrants and most lawfully residing immigrants are barred from receiving assistance under the major public welfare programs, causing hardship for many poor immigrant families.
+In fact, among the 43.7 million immigrants in the U.S., there are 19.7 million – undocumented and lawfully residing – who cannot vote.

 These millions of hardworking Americans who strengthen our economy and communities must be treated with the dignity and respect due to all human beings.
-They should not be used as
+They should not be used as cover for attacks on democracy.

 The history of First Nations, Native Americans, and Alaskan Natives in the U.S. reveals that these attacks on democracy follow a long legacy of subjugation.
 From the Doctrine of Discovery that was used to justify the takeover of indigenous lands to the ongoing attempt to undermine and constrain tribal sovereignty and authority as independent nations, the U.S. has been waging a full-scale war on the very right of indigenous people to exist.
 This begins with the belief that these people do not matter; therefore, taking away their political independence becomes possible, and, with that, their resources, wealth, and culture.